APNIC-Labs/draft-kskroll-sentinel/README.md

-   configured, and those resolvers have different properties (for example, one performs DNSSEC validation and one does not), the sentinel mechanism might search among the different resolvers, or might not, depending on how the browser or operating system is configured.
+   configured, and those resolvers have different properties (for example, one performs DNSSEC validation and one does not), the sentinel mechanism might search among the different resolvers, or

-   Note that the sentinel mechanism described here measures a very different (and likely more useful) metric than [RFC8145].
-RFC 8145 relies on resolvers reporting towards the root servers a list of